stoicodin/Wolfram_community_posts/README.md

-# wolfram_quantum_framework
+# Wolfram Quantum Framework
-This repository contains description of certain functions used in wolfram quantum framework
+This repository contains description of certain functions used in Wolfram Quantum Framework.
+The posts can also be found on author's profile: https://community.wolfram.com/web/shivam185644